 Rayner Essex LLP (“We”) is committed to respecting your privacy.

-This policy (together with our Standard Terms of Business and any other documents referred to) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us, in accordance with the General Data Protection Regulation (GDPR), the Data Protection Act 1998 and any other national implementing laws, regulations and secondary legislation, as amended from time to time, in the UK (“Data Protection Legislation”).
+This policy (together with our Standard Terms of Business and any other documents referred to) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us, in accordance with the General Data Protection Regulation (GDPR), the Data Protection Act 2018 and any other national implementing laws, regulations and secondary legislation relating to Data Protection, as amended from time to time, in the UK (“Data Protection Legislation”).

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 Where we store your personal data

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site or communication with you, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.